 Indeed, it often seems like an interesting experience that can help you unleash all your creative potential and increase your income compared to what in-house designers or freelancers make.
-However, most of the time this idea is put into a very deep shelf where it makes friends with dust.
+However, most of the time this idea is put into a very deep shelf where it makes friends with other creative solutions and dust.
 Surely, we take it out there from time to time, mostly just to look at it and hide back again.
-It is always hard to begin.
+Small business, big business – it is always hard to begin.

 Still, before we begin, note this: the process is usually different for every ambitious businessman out there, and this will be not a step by step guide in a strict order, but rather something you have to do in general.
 Let’s be realistic – all of these steps might mingle in the process causing you to work on some of them simultaneously, and that’s okay.
 The main point is not to miss anything, the order is rather secondary.

 Creative people are selfish people, and it’s actually good, and I’m not even up for debate.
 This very selfishness rules our world and actually makes it a better place, case closed.
 Establishing your own agency can heavily relate to that, together with a couple of other reasons: